Second Home Visa (KITAS)

 Do you need a Guarantor/Sponsor to apply for The Second Home Visa (KITAS)?

-Although the regulation states that no guarantor is needed to apply for a Second home visa, the Molina application system will still ask you to upload a guarantee letter from an individual or company.
+Although the regulation states that guarantor is not mandatory to apply for a Second home visa, the Molina application system will still ask you to upload a guarantee letter from an individual or company.

 Is Second Home Visa the same as Digital Nomad Visa?